Stanley J. Wawrzyniak

 Stanley J. Wawrzyniak (October 7, 1927 – October 26, 1995) was a highly decorated United States Marine Corps officer.
-He was the recipient of two Navy Crosses, the United States military's second-highest decoration awarded for valor in combat.
+He was a recipient of two Navy Crosses, the United States military's second-highest decoration for valor in combat.

 Early life and service

 Stanley J. Wawrzyniak was born on October 7, 1927, in Gary, West Virginia.
 In October of 1944, then 17-year old Wawrzyniak dropped out of high school and enlisted in the United States Navy in Buffalo, New York.
 He served for 23 months before he was discharged as a boilermaker third class in September 1946.

 Three days after his discharge, Wawrzyniak enlisted in the Marine Corps.
 He deployed overseas to China during the occupation in the late 1940s.

 Korean War

 In 1950, Staff Sergeant Wawrzyniak deployed to Korea, where he was assigned to the 2nd Battalion, 5th Marines, 1st Marine Division.
 He would serve two back-to-back tours of duty in Korea.
 He first saw combat during the landing at Inchon.

 On May 28, 1951, he voluntarily accompanied a rifle platoon during an assault on a heavily fortified enemy position.
 As Wawrzyniak was encouraging the Marines to advance, he was wounded.
 Refusing first aid, he successfully supervised the evacuation of all of the wounded.
 For his actions that day, Wawrzyniak was awarded the Silver Star.

 During the battle of the Punchbowl on September 19, 1951, Staff Sergeant Wawrzyniak again volunteered to join the leading assault squad during his company’s final assault against a heavily fortified enemy-held hill.
 Under heavy fire, Wawrzyniak pointed out targets and encouraged Marines during the assault.
 As the squad reached the top of the hill, Wawrzyniak single-handedly charged a position on the left flank.
 Although he was wounded by a grenade, he succeeded in killing three of the enemy.
 Staff Sergeant Wawrzyniak then acquired a Browning Automatic Rifle and rejoined the squad in clearing out more enemy positions.
 For his actions during the assault, Wawrzyniak was promoted to technical sergeant and was awarded his first Navy Cross.

 On April 16, 1952, Technical Sergeant Wawrzyniak was a member of an outpost which was attacked by a superior enemy force.
 Wawrzyniak, assuming command when the outpost commander was cut off, quickly organized a successful defense.
 Under heavy machine gun and mortar fire, Technical Sergeant Wawrzyniak repeatedly led cut-off groups of Marines in the outpost back to the defensive perimeter he had established.
 He continued to encourage his men in repelling numerous enemy assaults.
 Despite being badly wounded, Wawrzyniak refused medical treatment and instead helped treat other wounded Marines.
 Wawrzyniak was awarded his second Navy Cross for his actions that day.